top of page

 Krishna Omkar

 Krishna leads product delivery and operations for LSEG Digital Markets Infrastructure.
-A former Corporate/M&A lawyer at Magic Circle/White Shoe firms, he advised on $200 billion in transactions across 60+ jurisdictions, counseling boards, companies, and sovereign states on high-stakes matters.
-In 2023-24, he played a key role in the UK’s most significant capital markets reforms in 40 years.
-Named a Rising Star of European Finance (Financial News, 2024) and an ATTITUDE 101 Trailblazer, he has also appeared on The Guardian’s Pride Power List since 2021.
-A St George’s House Leadership Fellow, he won a 2019 Asian Achievers Award and was Stonewall’s 2018 Role Model of the Year.
-He has led inclusion discussions at Davos and contributed to India’s 2018 LGBTQ+ decriminalization appeal.
-Krishna studied at St Stephen’s College Delhi, Merton College Oxford, and Sciences Po Paris.
+A former Corporate/M&A lawyer at top global firms, he advised on $200 billion in transactions across 60+ jurisdictions, guiding boards, companies, and governments on high-stakes deals and reforms.
+In 2023–24, he advised on the most significant UK capital markets reform in nearly 40 years.
+Named a Rising Star of European Finance by Financial News (2024) and one of Attitude magazine’s 101 Trailblazers, Krishna has earned recognition from the UK and Indian governments, The Guardian’s Pride Power List (2021–24), and Stonewall.
+A thought leader on inclusion and stakeholder capitalism, he convened CEO roundtables at Davos and worked pro bono on India’s landmark 2018 LGBTQ+ rights case.
+Krishna studied at St Stephen’s College, Merton College Oxford, and Sciences Po Paris.
+He’s also a St George’s House Leadership Fellow.

 Martyn Worsley

-Chief People Officer, Lockton
+Chief People Officer, Lockton Companies

 Matt Eagles